 - 1. Determine the location of the PCI adapter in the system. - 2.
-Label and then disconnect all cables attached to the adapter you plan to remove. - 3.
-Run the drmgr command to enable an adapter to be removed:

-For example, to remove the PCI adapter in slot U7879.001.DQD014E-P1-C3 run this command:
+Label and then disconnect all cables attached to the adapter you plan to remove. - Run the drmgr command to enable an adapter to be removed: For example, to remove the PCI adapter in slot U7879.001.DQD014E-P1-C3 run this command: drmgr -c pci -r -s locationcode

-- Follow the instructions on the display to complete the task. - 4.
-Remove the PCI adapter cassette from the system.
+- 4. Remove the PCI adapter cassette from the system.
 Refer to "Removing a PCI adapter cassette from the expansion unit" on page 107. - 5.
 Place the cassette with the cover facing up on an approved ESD surface.